J-Link OB is an on-board debug probe.

 Developed by SEGGER's Embedded Experts Team, J-Link OB offers a compelling opportunity for board manufacturers to provide a highly polished way to deliver integrated solutions to customers, and enhance the experience over time by adding new applications and features that just "drop into place".

-The image below demonstrates how easy an MCU can be programmed via "Drag-And-Drop" option.
+The image below demonstrates how easily the microcontroller on the SEGGER emPower (V2 Rev. D or later) can be programmed via the "Drag-And-Drop" option.

-2) Drag and drop a Bin, Hex or Mot file to the J-Link drive.
+- Drag and drop one of the demo .hex files (download here) to the J-Link drive.
 Programming will start as soon as you drop the file.

 Please note, that Drag-And-Drop is available upon request only.

-If you are interested or need more information, please do not hesitate to contact us at infosegger.com.
+If you are interested or need more information, please do not hesitate to contact us at email@example.com.

 Model overview / Supported cores

-J-Link OB is not much more than a microcontroller with USB device interface running J-Link firmware.
+J-Link OB is essentially a microcontroller with a USB device interface running J-Link firmware.
 Below is a list of currently available options for J-Link-OB, along with the supported cores and interfaces.

 Please note that not every J-Link-OB supports every core and every interface/feature.
 Other microcontrollers can be supported upon request.
 If you are looking for a combination that is not yet supported, please get in touch with us.